stackhpc/ansible_role_spack/README.md

 - `TODO:` uninstall packages removed from the list?
 - `TODO:` run spack selfchecks on first install

-After running this for the first time, any users defined in `spack_users` should re-source `~/.bashrc` to make the `spack` command available and update `module avail`.
+After running this for the first time, users should log in again to make the `spack` command available and update `module avail`.

 Requirements
 ------------